kenchase/dalen-find-allergist/readme.txt

 = What specialties can be filtered? =

-Currently, the plugin supports filtering for Oral Immunotherapy (OIT) specialists.
 Additional specialty filters can be added by extending the ACF field structure or through the plugin's extensible hook system.

 = Is the plugin mobile-friendly? =